 - All children are expected to wear full uniform and sensible black school shoes/plimsolls indoors (see uniform policy). - Wearing jewellery in the academy can place children at risk of injury.
 Only small stud earrings and watches may be worn and are the full responsibility of the pupil.
 The academy will take no responsibility for any loss or damage to jewellery. - Children should not wear make-up or nail varnish.
-In the event of an accident, make-up or nail varnish can slow down diagnosis and treatment. - No jewellery should be worn during PE lessons. - No money, other than for authorised reasons (e.g. lunch money, charity donations etc), should be brought into the academy. - Mobile phones, brought for safety reasons, should remain switched off throughout the academy day.
-The academy will take no responsibility for any loss or damage to phones. - In the interests of health and safety, sweets and chocolate should not be brought into the academy. - Drinks brought from home are only allowed in packed lunches, as water is provided in every classroom.
+In the event of an accident, make-up or nail varnish can slow down diagnosis and treatment. - No jewellery should be worn during PE lessons. - No money, other than for authorised reasons (e.g. lunch money, fruit money, charity donations etc), should be brought into the academy. - Mobile phones, brought for safety reasons, should remain switched off throughout the academy day and handed to a member of staff to be kept in a locked cupboard.
+The academy will take no responsibility for any loss or damage to phones. - In the interests of health and safety, sweets and chocolate should not be brought into the academy.

+• Drinks brought from home are only allowed in packed lunches, as water is provided in every classroom.
 Drinks in packed lunches need to be water or juice and not fizzy or energy drinks.